 The first years of his career were not always easy; he was the first African American banker many of his white customers had ever met.
 Patterson faced offensive questions and outright distrust from some people, but most came to respect his ability.
 His managers at Wachovia appreciated his management abilities, and he continued to be promoted.
 During his 28-year career at Wachovia, he held a variety of positions including branch manager, small business loan officer, and regional operations manager.

-Patterson was also a mentor for team members like Juan Austin, currently a senior Community Relations manager for Wells Fargo.
+Patterson was also a mentor for coworkers like Juan Austin, currently a senior Community Relations manager for Wells Fargo.
 “Patt was someone to emulate, someone to look up to, and someone to copy who had already traveled the road I was traveling,” Austin said.
 “Patt gave a lot of sage advice and counsel around how to navigate the bank when I was a personal banker in Greensboro just starting out.
 Patt was an institution for Wachovia in this community.
 He had a very strong following with his customers.
 He was well connected in the African American community, but also the community in general.
 If you talked to anyone in Greensboro who did anything in the 1960s, 1970s, 1980s, and early 1990s, and mentioned Wachovia Bank, they would mention Patt Patterson.
 He chopped down a lot of trees in the wilderness for young bankers like myself so I could go and pursue my aspirations and my dreams at the bank.”

 When Patterson retired in 1997, he had earned the title of vice president and was on a first-name basis with the former CEO John Medlin.
-In a February interview with team members, he said his greatest accomplishment as a banker was his customers.
+In a February interview, he said his greatest accomplishment as a banker was his customers.
 “What I most remember is the people that I served,” he said.
 “That meant more to me than anything else.
 I got a sense of satisfaction out of helping people who didn’t understand banking. … That was rewarding to me.
 In retail banking, you deal with one person at a time, and that’s what I enjoyed.”

 Today Patterson is enjoying his retirement by spending time with his family and serving the Greensboro community that he has lived in and loved for decades.
 “I’ve stayed in this community primarily because we need role models,” Patterson said.
 “I don’t know if I’m a role model or not — some people tell me that I am — but I have this philosophy to do the very best that you can do.”